5 Things You Must Do Before You Can Organize Your Life

 Are you a mom who feels like you are barely hanging on?
 Try these tips to really get yourself organized.

 Running a home and a family is not for the faint of heart, and I suspect that I’m not the only mom out there who struggles to stay organized.
 Interestingly enough, the things I have learned about organization as a mom don’t really look like organization at first glance.
 I’ve realized that to be organized in the sense of having a clean home that runs smoothly, certain things must first be in place.

-These five tricks keep me in an organized mindset, and then the rest falls into place much more easily.
-The real trick is to make sure I am actually doing these five things, and that’s the part I’m not always so awesome at!
+These five tricks will keep you in an organized mindset, and then the rest falls into place much more easily.
+The real trick is to make sure you are actually doing these things, and that’s the part I’m not always so awesome at!

 1. Use a Paper Planner

-For me, this is imperative.
-I remember things better when I write them down, plus it’s just much easier to keep my life and the lives of my family organized in a paper planner.
-Also, when I’m making appointments I’m usually talking on my phone, so it doesn’t seem like the most convenient thing to keep my schedule in my phone.
-A paper planner is simply more visual and helps me keep my thoughts, tasks, and my schedule straight.
+You can use a paper planner, a notebook, a to-do journal, or a calendar, but this is imperative.
+You will remember things better when you write them down, plus it’s just much easier to keep your life and the lives of your family organized in a paper planner.
+When you are making appointments you are usually talking on your phone, so it doesn’t seem like the most convenient thing to keep your entire schedule in your phone.
+A paper planner is simply more visual and helps to keep my thoughts, tasks, and my schedule straight.

 This is what works for me.
 If I want to be organized—everything must be written down in paper form.